 Emile Seguin’s photograph may be very simple, but it compels viewers to stare and wonder about the model, location, and style.
 This minimalistic approach to surreal photography isn’t as easy as it looks.
 Emile probably invested hours of editing work into this shot.

 Bare landscapes like this are almost impossible to find in today’s world, which is why this photo stands out.
 Remove what the human eye is used to, and you’ll get results that will astound everyone.
-Removing mountains, buildings, and any other signs of life was Emile’s way of expressing isolation and an adventurous spirit.
+Removing mountains, buildings, and any other signs of life were Emile’s way of expressing isolation and an adventurous spirit.

 This post-apocalyptic surreal photography masterpiece by Hans Eiskonen is undeniably eerie.
 The details — rising smoke, snow, a cloudy sky, and other details — all speak of abandonment.
 However, the bus seems to be the only haunted subject in Hans’s universe.
 Other objects, like the street lamp, suggest remaining signs of life.
 Why is the bus rotting in a place full of people?
 We can only guess.